YStefanenko/YStefanenko/README.md

 - 👋 Hi, I’m @YStefanenko
-- 👀 I’m interested in many things
+- 👀 I’m interested in game development
 - 🌱 I’m currently studying maths, physics and music
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game development
 - 📫 How to reach me stefanenkoyehor@gmail.com

 <!---